 The internet connection might have disconnected, probably the LAN or the modem cables got disturbed.
 So check your wires first and ensure they are connected properly.
 After that, just refresh the webpage to check whether it is loading without error.

-In most cases simply restarting the modem will help to connect to WiFi.
-Once you have working WiFi connection, Chrome will automatically reconnect to the webpage.
+Sometimes, Wi-Fi connection will be unstable and fluctuating, this is common especially on Windows computers.
+Checkout this step by step tutorial on how to fix the wireless connection issues in Windows.
+In most cases simply restarting the modem will help to connect to Wi-Fi.
+Once you have working Wi-Fi connection, Chrome will automatically reconnect to the webpage.

 3. Check VPN Settings